 Principles

-An insolvency practitioner should differentiate clearly between the stages and roles that are associated with an IVA (these being the provision of initial advice, assisting in the preparation of the proposal, acting as the nominee and acting as the supervisor) and ensure that they are explained to the debtor and the creditors.
+An insolvency practitioner should differentiate clearly between the stages and roles that are associated with an IVA (these being the provision of initial advice, assisting in the preparation of the proposal, acting as the nominee and acting as the supervisor), and ensure that they are explained to the debtor and the creditors.

 An insolvency practitioner should act professionally and with objectivity in each role associated with the IVA.
 Failure to do so might prejudice the interests of both the debtor and the creditors and is likely to bring the insolvency practitioner and the profession into disrepute.

-An insolvency practitioner should ensure that information and explanations about all potential debt relief solutions available are provided to the debtor.
+An insolvency practitioner should ensure that information and explanations about all potential debt relief solutions available are provided to the debtor, and seek to ensure that the debtor understands them.
 This is to put the debtor in a position to make an informed judgement about whether an IVA is an appropriate solution.
-The insolvency practitioner should also ensure that the debtor has adequate time to think about the consequences and alternatives before an IVA proposal is drawn up.
+The insolvency practitioner should also ensure that the debtor has adequate time (taking into account the debtor’s individual circumstances) to consider the IVA proposal and to think about the consequences and alternatives before signing and returning the proposal.

-An insolvency practitioner should ensure that the explanation of all potential debt relief solutions is tailored to the circumstances of the debtor, detailed and documented.
+An insolvency practitioner should ensure that the explanation of all potential debt relief solutions is tailored to the circumstances of the debtor, and should check and document the debtor’s understanding of each solution.

+Insolvency practitioners should ensure there are procedures in place to identify vulnerable debtors and to provide appropriate assistance to allow them to fully engage with the process.
+This includes ensuring that consideration is given to whether any vulnerabilities affect the debtor’s ability to understand the IVA process, their obligations, the consequences and alternatives, and the suitability and sustainability of an IVA.

+Insolvency practitioners should ensure that all decisions made at all stages of the IVA, including the reasons for those decisions, are adequately documented and a record maintained.

-An insolvency practitioner should explain to the debtor, the debtor’s responsibilities (including disclosure requirements), the insolvency practitioner’s role before and during an IVA, and the process and consequences of an IVA.
+An insolvency practitioner should explain to the debtor, the debtor’s responsibilities (including disclosure requirements), and the process and consequences of an IVA.

+An insolvency practitioner should explain the roles of everyone involved in the IVA process, including before and during the IVA, who they work for and take steps to limit any confusion on the part of the debtor.

 At all stages of the process, communications with the debtor should be in a manner that is clear and understandable to the debtor as far as reasonably practicable.

-8. Where a joint nominee arrangement is in place, the insolvency practitioners should make the debtor aware of the arrangement and of their respective roles in the process.
+.

 Where an IVA is to be proposed, an insolvency practitioner should be satisfied that it is achievable and that a fair balance is struck between the interests of the debtor and their creditors.